Minds On

 Please record your answer in a method of your choosing.

-Press the ‘Hint’ button to access possible answers.
+Press the Hint button to access possible answers.

-Task 3: Haudenosaunee Loyalists
+Haudenosaunee Loyalists

 In 1777, the Haudenosaunee Six Nations were divided by the war.
 Patriots in America punished the Haudenosaunee Loyalists if the British were not nearby as most Haudenosaunee were British allies and joined the Loyalists in the fight against America.
 When the British lost the war and had to give up land in the Thirteen Colonies, this included the Haudenosaunee territory south of the Great Lakes.
-This meant that a number of Haudenosaunee peoples were displaced from their lands and migrated with the Loyalists to Nova Scotia.
+This meant that a number of Haudenosaunee were displaced from their lands and migrated with the Loyalists to Nova Scotia.

 “The Loyalist influx gave the region its first substantial population and led to the creation of a separate province, Upper Canada, in 1791.
 Loyalists were instrumental in establishing educational, religious, social and governmental institutions.”